 Thai Basil Chicken or Pad Kra Pao Gai is one of the most popular Thai street food recipes.
 It simply means stir-fried holy basil chicken.
 You can easily find this on the menu at any Thai restaurant.
 It's usually served on rice and with an additional topping of fried egg.

-This Thai Basil Chicken is made with freshly chopped chicken breast, Thai Basil (known as Holy Basil) and seasoned well with a homemade stir-fry sauce.
-The savory stir fry sauce is a mixture of soy sauce, oyster sauce, fish sauce, and sugar.
+This Thai Basil Chicken is made with freshly chopped chicken breast, Thai Basil (known as Holy Basil), and seasoned well with a homemade stir-fry sauce.

 Check out more Thai recipes: